top of page

 Dart

-Dart Container Corporation of Kentucky in Horse Cave, KY opened in 1980 and is Hart County's largest employer.
-The Horse Cave plant currently employs approximate 1500 of Hart County residents as well as many from the surrounding region.
+Dart Container Corporation of Kentucky in Horse Cave, KY, opened in 1980 and is Hart County's largest employer.
+The Horse Cave plant currently employs approximately 1500 Hart County residents and many from the surrounding region.
 Since its opening, the Horse Cave plant has expanded six times.

-Dart's Horse Cave plant has a consistent history of growth, which has led to employment and production increases approximately every five years.
+Dart's Horse Cave plant has a consistent growth history, leading to employment and production increases approximately every five years.

-Dart actively supports the local communities through donations to 4-H and school related programs, Horse Cave Heritage Festival and Relay for Life, American Cave Museum, The Thomas House Renovation, Horse Cave Street Scape, and other area events.
-Dart also sponsors career days at local schools, blood drives, and provides much needed support for all of the area Fire, Police, and Rescue departments.
+Dart actively supports the local communities through donations to 4-H and school-related programs, the Horse Cave Heritage Festival, Relay for Life, the American Cave Museum, The Thomas House Renovation, Horse Cave's Street Scape, and other area events.
+Dart also sponsors career days at local schools and blood drives and provides much-needed support for the area's Fire, Police, and Rescue departments.

 Sister Schubert's